Date & place: 25 Jan 2015 @ Art & Science Node, Berlin (DE)

-BIO·FICTION@Berlin presents ASN selection of short films from the second BIO·FICTION Science Art & Film Festival which took place from 23 – 25 October, 2014. at the Museum of Natural History in Vienna, Austria.
+BIO·FICTION@Berlin presents ASN selection of short films from the second BIO·FICTION Science Art & Film Festival which took place from 23 – 25 October, 2014. at the Museum of Natural Historyin Vienna, Austria.
 BIO·FICTION explored the emerging field of synthetic biology from different disciplinary angles including science and engineering, social science, cultural studies, amateur biology, film makers, artists and designers.
 It comprises presentations, panel discussions, do-it-yourself biology demos, performances, art work and of course film screenings.
-BIO·FICTION 2014 is produced by Biofaction a research and science communication company based in Vienna, Austria.
+BIO·FICTION 2014 was produced by Biofaction a research and science communication company based in Vienna, Austria (see: Bio-fiction).

 What would our cities look like if advertising messages are produced not from artificial lighting but from swarming midges, glowing like fireflies?
 Instead of being electronically controlled, ads could be flown and danced by swarms who have undergone special flight training.
 “The Outline of Paradise” explores the promises and capabilities of technoscience.
 This film explores the concept of “sustainable luminosity”, a new way of providing natural and sustainable light to our urban centers.